LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part2-grid.md

 # Part 2 - grid extraction
 ## Overall process

-The main goal here is to find contours in the image and assume the largest contour to be the grid.
+The main goal here is to find contours in the image.
+The largest contour is then assumed to be the grid.
 A "contour" is a line which defines a boundary between the "background" and an "object".
 This assumption works well for images where the Sudoku grid dominates the image.[^contour_assumption] I found more complicated techniques - e.g. line detections with Hough Transformations - to only add complexity without providing much benefit.